helderdaniel/MooshakTools/submissions.md

  A,52770,1
  (...)
  ```
- Classifications listed below are the only ones not considered as failure	(This is harded coded in current version).
+ Submission states listed below are the only ones not considered as failure	(This is harded coded in current version).
  -	Accepted
  -	Compile Time Error
  -	Invalid Submission
  -	Presentation Error
  -	Program Size Exceeded

-For operation "mapAll" and "mapFinal", map is formatted as sample below:
+For operation "mapAll" and "mapFinal", map is formatted as sample below.
+**mapAll** presents a map of all submissions, while **mapFinal** only of final marked submissions.

+Columns with an asterisc on top are submission states not considered failures, as described above.

  ```
  nofail  *    *              *              *    *
  Prob  Acc CTEr Eval InFn InSb MLEx OLEx PErr PSEx REvl RTEr TLEx WrAn Total Fails